-FOR VALUE RECEIVED, CLEAN ENERGY FUELS CORP., a Delaware corporation ("CEC"), and CLEAN ENERGY, a California corporation ("CE," and together with CEFC, individually and collectively, "Debtor"), jointly and severally and unconditionally promises to pay to the order of PLAINSCAPITAL BANK, a Texas state bank (together with its successors and assigns, "Lender"), without setoff, at its offices at 2911 Turtle Creek Boulevard, Suite 1300, Dallas (Dallas County), TX 75219, or at such other place as may be designated by Lender, the principal amount of FIFTY MILLION AND NO/100 DOLLARS (\$50,000,000.00), or so much thereof as may be advanced from time to time in immediately available funds, together with interest computed daily on the outstanding principal balance hereunder, at an annual interest rate (the "Rate"), and in accordance with the payment schedule indicated below.
-This PROMISSORY NOTE (this "Note") is executed pursuant to and evidences a Loan funded and to be funded by Lender under that certain LOAN AND SECURITY AGREEMENT dated as of even date herewith (the "Effective Date"), between Debtor and Lender (as amended, restated or otherwise modified from time to time, the "Loan Agreement"), to which reference is made for a statement of the collateral, rights and obligations of Debtor to pay unpaid principal of and interest on this Note when due.
+FOR VALUE RECEIVED, CLEAN ENERGY FUELS CORP., a Delaware corporation ("CEFC"), and CLEAN ENERGY, a California corporation ("CE," and together with CEFC, individually and collectively, "Debtor"), jointly and severally and unconditionally promises to pay to the order of PLAINSCAPITAL BANK, a Texas state bank (together with its successors and assigns, "Lender"), without setoff, at its offices at 2911 Turtle Creek Boulevard, Suite 1300, Dallas (Dallas County), TX 75219, or at such other place as may be designated by Lender, the principal amount of FIFTY MILLION AND NO/100 DOLLARS (\$50,000,000.00), or so much thereof as may be advanced from time to time in immediately available funds, together with interest computed daily on the outstanding principal balance hereunder, at an annual interest rate (the "Rate"), and in accordance with the payment schedule indicated below.
+This PROMISSORY NOTE (this "Note") is executed pursuant to and evidences a Loan funded and to be funded by Lender under that certain LOAN AND SECURITY AGREEMENT dated as of even date herewith (the "Effective Date"), between Debtor and Lender (as amended, restated or otherwise modified from time to time, the "Loan Agreement"), to which reference is made for a statement of the collateral, rights and obligations of Debtor and Lender in relation thereto, but neither this reference to the Loan Agreement nor any provision thereof shall affect or impair the absolute and unconditional obligation of Debtor to pay unpaid principal of and interest on this Note when due.
 Capitalized terms not otherwise defined herein shall have the same meanings as in the Loan Agreement.